 Custom dimensions report- In this report, you can see the custom dimensions links top authors, top keywords and categories and custom post types, etc.

 Forms tracking report- You can see all types of WordPress forms stats here like impressions, conversions, and conversion rate for each form.

-Note- MonsterInsights some features are paid, you have to buy the premium version of it to take advantage of all the features.
+Note- MonsterInsights some features are paid for, you have to buy the premium version of it to take advantage of all the features.

 Why we should use MonsterInsights?

-- MonsterInights WordPress plugin is easy to install and have a user-friendly analytics dashboard.
+- MonsterInights WordPress plugin is easy to install and has a user-friendly analytics dashboard.

 - MonsterInsights provides more reports than Google Analytics like eCommerce, forms, downloads reports, etc.